MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Methods

 The DNN weights $\theta$ are estimated by minimizing the loss between the full k-space data predicted by the DNN, $\widehat{k_{full}}$, from the undersampled data, $k_{us}$ and the undersampling mask $M$, to the corresponding ground truth fully sampled k-space data, $k_{full}$, as follows:

-We encourage our physically-primed DNN model to generalize the ill-posed inverse problem of MRI reconstruction from undersampled k-space data by varying the undersampling mask $M$ during training.
-Fig.~\ref{fig:scheme} illustrates our physically-primed approach for training.
+We encourage our mask-aware DNN model to generalize the ill-posed inverse problem of MRI reconstruction from undersampled k-space data by varying the undersampling mask $M$ during training.
+Fig.~\ref{fig:scheme} illustrates our mask-aware approach for training.